Kathryn Garcia: COVID-19 food czar

 On March 22, 2020, Garcia was named "food czar" for New York's COVID-19 emergency response, and tasked with ensuring that every New Yorker in need has access to food and securing the city's food supply.
 In her first month as food czar, she coordinated a massive effort to distribute free meals at more than 400 schools, and a home delivery program that hired 11,000 taxi drivers to provide 120,000 to 140,000 meals per day to seniors, COVID-vulnerable, and homebound New Yorkers.
 The program cost the city $170 million and distributed 130 million meals during Garcia's tenure.

 2021 mayoral candidacy

 On September 18, 2020, Garcia resigned from her roles as sanitation commissioner, interim NYCHA chair, and food czar due to the budget cuts to the Department of Sanitation and her intention to explore a run for New York City mayor.

 In May 2021, The New York Times and The New York Daily News endorsed Garcia.
 Garcia finished in second place narrowly behind Eric Adams.

 Director of New York state operations

 On September 1, 2021, Governor Kathy Hochul appointed Garcia to become director of state operations, succeeding Kelly Cummings.
 Hochul highlighted Garcia's work as the commissioner of the New York City Department of Sanitation, as CEO and interim chair of NYCHA, and as New York City's food czar.

-During the December 2022 North American winter storm, New York state lost 47 lives.
+Following Zohran Mamdani's election as mayor of New York City in 2025, The New York Times reported that Garcia was among a group of policy experts he consulted for advice; Garcia had attended Mamdani's victory party on election night.